 Oils provide essential fatty acids such as linoleic and linolenic acids and fat-soluble vitamins (A, D, E, and K).

 An oil of vegetable origin should not suffer transformations and when hydrogenated it loses many of its natural benefits, even causing the development of cancer cells.

 In turn, fatty acids contain two types of omegas:

-Omega 6: Reduces risks of heart disease, bad cholesterol level, increases good cholesterol and decreases the risk of cancer.
+Omega 6: Reduces risks of heart disease, bad cholesterol levels, increases good cholesterol, and decreases the risk of cancer.

 Omega 3: Benefits heart rate, vasodilation, blood clotting, immune system, central nervous system, and hormone regulation.

 The oil obtained from this native South American plant is a colorless or yellowish liquid with a faint nutty odor and a mild flavor.

 The oil is obtained from pressing or cooking, the fruits are roasted and passed between cylinders and the preparation is made in a hydraulic press.
 The ground seeds are mixed with hot water and boiled to allow them to float and be collected.
 When extracting the oil, salt is usually added to make the proteins coagulate and help the oil to separate.